Okay, this is my attempt at a 9 fanfiction that is much more like the original movie than my other story Reawakening. And now to the story!

 Finally, when I got to it, I got on my knees and touched it…and immediately pulled my hand back.
 In its body, I had sensed absolutely nothing.
 I had touched things where I didn't sense anything before, but those had never been alive before, or had been dead for a very long time.

 I found myself grabbing onto the other stitchpunk's arm.
 No, there was something; there was a lingering trace of life; this stitchpunk really had been alive once.
 I could also sense other things; this stitchpunk had been murdered painfully.
 There was something else, but I didn't bother trying to sense it.

 Did this stitchpunk do something wrong?
 Did it do something to deserve such a painful death?
 No. It didn't.
 I would've sensed it if it did.
 After a while, the emptiness I sensed in its body started to get to me.
 I don't know exactly how long I sat there, crying, hunched over the body of someone I'd never get to meet.

 When I finally stopped crying, I started to wonder what its name was.
 I rolled it onto its side so I could see its back.
 There was a 5.
 For several moments, I wondered why 7 and 9 hadn't told me that there had been others.
-Then I realized that it was to spare me sorrow for what they'd lost.
+Then I realized that it was to save me sorrow for what they'd lost.

 I put 5 back into the position I found it and I found myself saying, "Goodbye…5."

 As I walked home, I couldn't stop thinking about 5.
 What was 5 like when it was alive?
 Are there others out there?
 Are they all dead?
 If so, where are their bodies?
 What killed them?
-Did it have something to do with 9's depression?
+Did it have something to do with 9's grief?